fedspendingtransparency/openbeta/README.md

 Tab names are created from the `title:` field.

-To create a new Disqus comments section, include `disqus_identifier` which can be any unique ID of your choosing.
+To create a new Disqus comments section, include `disqus_key` that maps to Disqus identifier, which can be any unique ID of your choosing.
 In order for Disqus to enable a unique comments section per tab, the `url_hash` must contain `#!` before the name of the tab.

+All Disqus IDs and URLs are stored in `/_data/disqus.yml` file.
+Each unique ID/URL pair should have a unique key.

 ### Search Results Page - `/concepts/search-results`

 This page does not contain tabs, which is specified by `tabs_required: no`.